 Moreover, meeting the needs of wider supplier engagement requirements across global locales and requires insights into how to manage them.
 Driven by increased concern over invoice fraud and invoice compliance means providing more flexibility for integrating with other “best-of-breed” solutions designed to enrich existing master supplier process and data frameworks found on source-to-pay platforms.

 For instance, increased demand to meet regional and local invoicing and supplier credentialing requirements with solutions that can accommodate them in broader markets like the European Union, APAC and Latin America means the ability integrate the digitization of legal and regulatory control of third parties on the basis of multiple criteria.
 This also requires an ability to enable full supplier management and process integration for regulatory compliance, creation supplier referencing processes between buyer and supplier organizations, and invoice indexing and archival compliance management by facilitating and optimizing data automatically where supplier master data is maintained and governed.

 Ensuring the fundamentals of supplier management is critical to making the most of process and data automation.
 When the governance of supplier management activity is transparent for all stakeholders, the benefits can grow exponentially.
 With the goal of creating one “source of supplier truth”, how easily can you aggregate these disparate data sources into your existing supplier profiles to manage supplier risk, performance, compliance or regulatory initiatives is critical to this goal of managing a complex supplier ecosystem in 2021.

 To understand best practices for managing the supplier data challenge in 2021, join us for a webinar with guest speaker, Forrester’s Duncan Jones.
-During this webinar, we will share the leading trends dictating the increased need for improved supplier management and approaches for integrating third party data and tools into your existing source-to-pay processes.
+During this webinar, we share the leading trends dictating the increased need for improved supplier management and approaches for integrating third-party data and tools into your existing source-to-pay processes.